 - In Colombia cycling events will be followed by public festivals and public art displays to celebrate reforestation, oppose fracking, and promote renewable energy, while in Brazil activists will be working with the Mayor of Curitiba city to build on the city’s new fracking ban by committing to become Brazil’s first zero-carbon city.

-- Regional climate summits will take place in countries regularly exposed to climate impacts: South Africa, Nigeria, Senegal.
+- Regional climate summits, accompanied by public artworks, will take place in countries regularly exposed to climate impacts: South Africa, Nigeria, Senegal.
 Local decision-makers will attend these events along with frontline communities in order to discuss plans for leading the way in the just transition to fair and equitable energy systems for all.

 - In France actions will focus on putting pressure on town halls as communities in areas that are experiencing climate impacts like sea level rise and flooding will rally together against the fossil fuel industry and proposed dirty energy projects like the MidCat pipeline.
-Similar town hall actions will take place in Germany in an effort to boost support for the national phase-out of coal.
 In Turkey there is also going to be a focus on local governments as community members raise the pressure on three municipalities to commit to 100% renewable energy for all.

-- In Portugal a large march will take place to promote climate jobs and a just transition to 100% renewable as the country’s largest trade union continues to strengthen its relationship with the climate movement.
+- In Belgium, Denmark and Sweden, there will be large demonstrations and marches.
+In Portugal, a large march will take place to promote climate jobs and a just transition to 100% renewable as the country’s largest trade union continues to strengthen its relationship with the climate movement.
 And in Ukraine a large power-shift event, also supporting 100% renewable energy, will reflect the creative use of public spaces in the region by incorporating colourful street-paintings and murals.

-- Women will lead the way in Thailand with a series of marches taking aim at massive fossil fuel projects in the region, while in the Philippines groups also standing up against destructive fossil fuels will deliver one of the world’s first virtual marches – people will send holograms of themselves to be projected on places that a “normal” march might never reach.
+- Women will lead the way in Thailand and The Philippines with a series of marches taking aim at massive coal projects in the region, while in Manilla groups also standing up against destructive fossil fuels will deliver one of the world’s first virtual marches.
+People will have holograms of themselves projected in places that a regular march might never reach.